 Whether you can’t stand the folks that you’ll be spending time with this holiday or can’t get enough of them, isn’t it best to make the most of your time together?
 To sweeten your conversations and continue to grow your relationships over the holiday break, practice some of these active listening skills that our mediators use in our cases to help open communication and cultivate common ground.

-Ask Open-Ended Questions: Open-ended questions invite the listener to respond with more than a simple one-word “Yes” or “No” answer.
+Open-ended questions invite the listener to respond with more than a simple one-word “Yes” or “No” answer.
 Asking open-ended questions also lets your listener know that you want to hear more about their story, and that you’re not just listening for information.
-They convey curiosity and a desire to understand the other person’s perspective.
+These questions convey curiosity and a desire to understand the other person’s perspective.

 CLOSED-ENDED QUESTION: “Did you like the turkey and cranberry sauce?”